Online Payments In Self Storage: A Brief Window Of Opportunity!

 But this approach is not yet common in the industry.
-As part of looking at what others do, I reviewed dozens of self storage operator websites and found massive differences between quality, functionality and features of their booking and payments process.
+As part of looking at what others do, I reviewed dozens of self storage operator websites and found massive differences between quality, functionality, and features of their rental and payments process.
 In the chart below, I have laid out how a variety of operators currently perform across two important metrics:

 - Pricing Transparency — how open are they with prices?
 Are they available on the website?
 Are they hidden behind an email/telephone collection?
 Or, are they shown openly to anyone visiting the site?

-- Transaction Facilitation — how easy do the operators make it for a customer to place a booking on the site?
-Can they book a room at all?
+- Transaction Facilitation — how easy do the operators make it for a customer to place a reservation on the site?
+Can they book a unit at all?
 Can they enter their payment details?
 Can they choose a move-in date and get instant confirmation that the unit is booked and all payments are now set up?